Rutgers-RPL/pfa-training/README.md

 ```Shell
 jupyter notebook
 ```
+One key thing to remember is jupyter will use the environment in when launched.
+For example if you launch jupyter notebook in the base environment and try to run a numpy command it will not be found as it is not installed in the base environment.

 At this point, the file should be open, and there should be a dark box in the center of your screen:
 ![Error Displaying Image!](./gfx/jupyer.png "empty notebook")